Sejal-Dubey/Demoblaze-webapp--Automation-Testing/README.md

 This project contains an automation testing framework developed for the [Demoblaze](https://www.demoblaze.com/) e-commerce demo website.
 It is built using **Java**, **Selenium WebDriver**, **TestNG**, **ExtentReports**, and **Apache POI**.

-> ✅ Developed as part of a Software Testing Task by Sejal Dubey and Kalyani Tewari.

 ---